ardishko/OuterHeaven/README.md

 I just wanted to share my config, that's all :P

-# X isn't working, why?
+# Some stuff isn't working, why?

 I admit that I sometimes set up stuff in my config that I don't make use of all the time so if there is a problem I might not notice it myself so feel free to open an issue (No, really I don't mind at all.
 Do it.)